 Essential Tremor (ET) is a neurological condition that causes shaking of the hands, head and voice, but it can also cause the legs and trunk to shake.
 Some people even have a feeling of internal tremor.
 The tremor begins mild and progresses over time to become more severe – and in some patients severe enough to interfere significantly with daily activities, such as eating, dressing, writing, etc. Essential tremor is associated with movement while doing actions and is not present at rest.

-Essential Tremor is the most common movement disorder affecting as many as 41 million patients worldwide.1 Essential tremor is more common in people age 40 and older, but there are many people afflicted at an early age, with diagnoses of patients in their 20’s and even in adolescence.
+Essential Tremor is the most common movement disorder affecting an estimated 10 million Americans according to the International Essential Tremor Foundation.
+Essential tremor is more common in people age 40 and older, however many people may be diagnosed at an earlier age.

 The cause of essential tremor is still not fully understood, but it is thought that the abnormal electrical brain activity that causes tremor is processed through the thalamus.
 The thalamus is a structure deep in the brain that coordinates and controls muscle activity.